 "I should have been charged with stupidity for trying to do the right thing," the man is quoted as saying.

 Penalties for theft vary widely, from fines to prison time, depending on the nature of the stolen items and other relevant factors.
 Discussing your case with a lawyer is imperative if you're facing theft charges.
-Reach out to me, an Ottawa theft and shoplifting lawyer.
+Reach out to me, an Ottawa criminal defence lawyer.
 I'll listen attentively to your account and review the evidence, allowing me to propose strategies that may dismiss or mitigate the charges.
 Call me at 613.863.8595 for a free consultation.